vmware-tanzu/tanzu-dev-portal/content/outcomes/secure-software-supply-chain/building-a-container.md

 {{< youtube IMmUjUjBzes >}}

 If you're interested in learning more about adding Tanzu Build Service to your build pipeline, you can learn more [here](https://tanzu.vmware.com/build-service)!

+A fully-automated build system is the most turnkey of the three we've looked at.
+Removing the need to maintain a Dockerfile is not only a convenience, it can drastically improve the security of your containers.
+The use of heavily tested buildpacks means that you containers are being built off of known security-hardened base images, and once your containers are built, they're automatically scanned for known CVEs.